Schufa

-Schufa Holding AG (Schutzgemeinschaft für allgemeine Kreditsicherung; English: General Credit Protection Agency), proper spelling SCHUFA, is a German private credit bureau supported by creditors.
+Schufa Holding AG (Schutzgemeinschaft für allgemeine Kreditsicherung; English: Protection association for general credit protection), proper spelling SCHUFA, is a German private credit bureau supported by creditors.
 It has its headquarters in Wiesbaden.

-Schufa's purpose is to protect its clients from credit risks.
-It also offers protection from insolvency to borrowers.

-Schufa has 943 million records on 67.7 million natural persons, and 6 million companies.
-Schufa processes more than 165 million credit checks each year.
-Of those, 2.5 million are self-checks by citizens.
-Schufa employs 900 people (as of 2019).
-In 2016 sales amounted to approx. 190 million Euros.
+The primary purpose of SCHUFA is to protect its business partners from credit risks by providing creditworthiness data.
+Additionally, it aims to prevent consumer over-indebtedness by ensuring that loans and installment plans are granted based on a reliable assessment of the borrower's ability to pay.

+As of 2026, SCHUFA maintains over 1.2 billion records on 69 million natural persons and 6.6 million companies.
+The company processes approximately 232 million credit inquiries and updates annually.
+SCHUFA employs over 1,000 people and reported annual sales of approximately €293 million.
+According to company data, over 90% of individuals in the database have exclusively positive records, contributing to a stable credit market with a 98.1% successful repayment rate for consumer loans.

 History

 At the beginning of the 20th century, the Berlin city electric company (BEWAG) offered household appliances for sale on installment plans.
 At the time, the financing was compared with electric bills and only regularly paying customers would be supplied with appliances.
 This started a system for assessing payment behavior.

 With the experience they gained from BEWAG, Walter and Kurt Meyer, along with Robert Kauffmann established the Schutzgemeinschaft für Absatzfinanzierung (English: Protective Association for Sales Financing) in 1927.
 Soon after, 13 more regional credit bureaus were formed in Germany.
 In 1952, the 13 West German credit bureaus were merged into Bundes-Schufa e.
 V.

 Bundes-Schufa e.
-V. changed its name in 2000 to Schufa Holding AG and in 2002 acquired the shares of the 8 regional credit bureaus.
-The board of Schufa Holding AG is made up of three members, and the supervisory board has 9 members, 3 of which are Schufa employees.
+V. changed its name in 2000 to Schufa Holding AG and in 2002 acquired the shares of the eight regional credit bureaus.
+The board of Schufa Holding AG is made up of three members, and the supervisory board has nine members, three of which are Schufa employees.

+In March 2026, SCHUFA updated its scoring system to increase transparency and adapt to changing consumer habits, such as the increased use of micro-loans and digital comparison platforms.
+The new model replaced the previous percentage-based system with a scale from 100 to 999 points.
+It was designed to provide greater traceability by allowing consumers and companies to see the same score, which is calculated based on twelve specific weighted criteria.